d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 ### Cost

 Another relevant metric is the cost of evaluating $f(\mathbf{x})$ at a configuration $\mathbf{x}$.
-Different to validation error or prediction latency, this metric is not a function of the final trained model, but a measure of training wall-clock time.
-For example, if we tune the number of layers or units per layer, larger networks are slower to train than smaller ones.
-In our runnning example, training time does not depend on `learning_rate`, `momentum`, `dropout`, but varies in general on `batch_size`, due to how GPUs work.
+Different to, for example, the validation error, this metric is not a function of the final trained model, but a measure of training wall-clock time.
+For example, if we tune the number of layers or units per layer, larger networks are slower to train than smaller ones, but potentially lead to a lower validation error.
+In our runnning example, training time does not depend on the `learning_rate` but varies in general with the `batch_size`.
 Counting cost in terms of wall-clock time is more relevant in practice than counting the number of evaluations.
 Some HPO algorithms explicitly model training cost and take it into account for making decisions.

 ```{.python .input  n=9}